Barbados

 Economic and financial environment

-Barbados is identified as having strategic anti-money laundering deficiencies, but in 2020 has made high-level commitments to enhance its anti-money laundering framework.
-Some progress has been made, evident in the completion of an initial risk assessment, which concluded that Barbados’ vulnerability to money laundering was related to the pervasive drug market.
+Although Barbados has been identified as having strategic anti-money laundering deficiencies, it made high-level commitments to enhancing its anti-money laundering framework.
+Some progress has been made, evident in the completion of an initial risk assessment, which concluded that Barbados’s vulnerability to money laundering was related to the pervasive drug market.
+The country has a Financial Investigative Unit, a Financial Intelligence Unit and additional enabling legal authorities.
 More comprehensive national risk assessment is being developed to better identify money laundering vulnerabilities.
-Nevertheless, in 2020 the country was considered by the EU as a non-cooperative jurisdiction for tax purposes.
-Barbados is the wealthiest economy in the eastern Caribbean as profits from tourism, light Industry, offshore finance as well as information services all make significant contributions to the country’s budget.
-The economic regulatory environment is moderately conducive to doing business and allegedly, the informal economy in the country is significant, amounting to 30–40% of Barbados's GDP.

 Civil society and social protection